MegalithicBTC/LND-With-Docker/README.md

 Each of the scripts in the root directory launches something useful.

+Currently to run everything, you need four (4) different machines, typically two (2) local computers with at least 1 TB of storage, which will be running LND and an LND Watchtower, and then (2) two more machines, typically two different VPS instances.

+You might only want to run the one (1) MAIN LND NODE MACHINE...  that's why we recommend you do the [full tutorial](https://docs.megalithic.me/category/should-i-run-a-lightning-node), as that will help you decide if you need to add the other machines, too.

 Here's a rundown on the scripts, in the rough order you might want to run them.